 Isaiah 43:1-7 ESV

-Let’s look at this passage a bit.
-Remember that promises to Israel generally include GOD’s people (those who are “in Christ”), members of the Church universal, throughout all time.)
+That translates to those who are “in Christ” in the New Testament. (cf. Romans 8:1-11 ESV, Colossians 2:13-15 ESV Let’s look at this passage a bit.
+Remember the promises to Israel generally include GOD’s people (those who are “in Christ”), members of the Church universal, throughout all time.)
 What do we learn about who GOD is?

 vs. 1- He is our Redeemer. think through what you know about the meaning of this word.
 A good study Bible will tell you more about the meaning.
 This will give you brief information on the meaning of Redeemer in the Bible.